Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Conditional Treatment and Spillover Effects and Horvitz-Thompson Estimator

 Leaf-specific conditional average causal effect (CACE) can be defined by comparing average potential outcomes under two different conditions: \begin{small}

-\end{small} We denote by $\mathcal{T}$ the set of possible contrast we are interested in.
-For instance if both the individual treatment and the network exposure are binary, then $\mathcal{T}\subseteq \{(1,0,0,0), (1,1,0,1),(0,1,0,0),(1,1,1,0),(1,1,0,0)\}$.
-We define as \emph{leaf-specific treatment effects} causal contrasts $\tau_{(w,g;w',g)}(\ell(\vx))$ that keep the network exposure fixed at a level $g$ while changing the individual treatment from $w'$ to $w$, that is, when $g=g'$.
-These represent causal effects of receiving the treatment while the treatment status of all other units is kept fixed or is mapped to the same network exposure $g$.
+\end{small} We denote by $\mathcal{T}$ the set of possible contrasts we are interested in.
+For instance, if both the individual treatment and the network exposure are binary, then $\mathcal{T}\subseteq \{(1,0;0,0), (1,1,0,1),(0,1;0,0),(1,1,1,0),(1,1,0,0)\}$.
+We define as \emph{leaf-specific treatment effects} causal contrast $\tau_{(w,g;w',g)}(\ell(\vx))$ that keep the network exposure fixed at a level $g$ while changing the individual treatment from $w'$ to $w$, that is when $g=g'$.
+These represent the causal effects of receiving the treatment while the treatment status of all other units is kept fixed or mapped to the same network exposure $g$. \review{For instance, in the weather insurance application $\tau_{(1,0;0,0)}(\ell(\vx))$ may represent, for farmers with similar characteristics (e.g., older than 50 years old and educated), the average effect on insurance uptake of directly receiving the intensive information session at round 1 vs receiving the simple session or any type of session at round 2, while no friend has received the intensive session at round 1.}

 On the contrary, we define as \emph{leaf-specific spillover effects} causal contrasts $\tau_{(w,g;w,g')}(\ell(\vx))$ that keep the individual treatment fixed at a level $w$ while changing the network exposure from $g'$ to $g$, that is, when $w=w'$.
-These spillover effects can be seen as causal effects of a change in the treatment status of other units such that the network exposure also changes, while the individual treatment status is kept fixed.
+These spillover effects can be seen as causal effects of a change in the treatment status of other units such that the network exposure also changes, while the individual treatment status is kept fixed. \review{For instance, in our empirical application $\tau_{(0,1;0,0)}(\ell(\vx))$ may represent, for farmers with similar characteristics (e.g., older than 50 years old and educated) and who have received the simple information session at round 1 or any type of session at round 2, the average spillover effect on insurance uptake of having at least one friend who has received the intensive session at round 1.}

 It should be emphasized that $\mu_{(w,g)}(\ell(\vx))$ corresponds to a unit-level intervention setting the treatment and network exposure of each unit to specific values.
-The focus on these type of average potential outcomes, as opposed to the ones based on population-level hypothetical interventions as in \cite{hudgens2008toward}, is due to our purpose of investigating heterogeneous responses to the individual treatment and network status across units with different characteristics.
+The focus on these types of average potential outcomes, as opposed to the ones based on population-level hypothetical interventions as in \cite{hudgens2008toward}, is due to our purpose of investigating heterogeneous responses to the individual treatment and network status across units with different characteristics.
 If one is interested in assessing the heterogeneity of the average response to the network exposure resulting from a hypothetical treatment allocation, our approach could be extended to marginalized causal effects as the ones in \cite{forastiere2016identification}.